 Photo above: On one of the Greece On Foot hikes.
-Ruth is pointing at Pragmateftis.
+Ruth is pointing at Pragmatefti.

 Return to menu

-Photo above: Tortoise on the plateau above Pragmateftis village.
+Photo above: Tortoise on the plateau above Pragmatefti village.

 Other attractions, both local and further afield: A short drive inland up the Dafnon Gorge leads to the stunning location of the monastery at Elona.
 You may hear ethereal ecclesiastical singing in the mornings.
 Local honey and other specialities can be bought here.
 In hot weather, the winding road continues to bring you to the shady mountain village of Kosmas where there is running water from fonts and restaurants sheltered by giant plane trees.
 Elsewhere in the region there is an elusive village where amazing waterfalls gush all year…